Conditions and restrictions and FAQ's

 The University has very limited Tier 5 Certificate of Sponsorships (CoS) per year.
 This scheme is governed by very strict parameters and the University has compliance duties on which the University’s licence depends on.
 Where possible, we would encourage applicants to come through other visa routes.

-You can apply for 12months or 24 months.
+You can apply to come for 12months or 24 months.
 The maximum time is 24 months.

-You must apply for this visa overseas before travelling to the UK.
-It is not possible for this type of visa to be granted at a UK border.
+Nomally you must apply for this visa overseas before travelling to the UK.
+You cannot request to come in under this category at the border.

 - A formal research project or collaboration